Old metal men never die, they simply melt away

-As younger, fresher, shinier metal men and women begin to take on the metal mantle, they have every right to do things their way.
+As fresher shinier metal folk take on the metal mantle, they have every right to do things their way.
 I hope they do.
-But as they walk towards the bright digitised future that awaits, is there not a duty for them to consider if there are any off-cuts of the past that might be worth recycling?
+But as they sail towards a bright digitised future, could there be any off-cuts of the past worth recycling?

 But, still in touching distance of the stories of this era, what have these glorious, sparring metal merchants to teach us?

 The milieu that is past and passing in Europe, whether Anglo-Saxon or Jewish, centred upon the experience of the Second World War and Cold War.
-We can just catch the tail end of their era before it is gone.
+We can just catch the tail end of the era before it is gone.
 For metal merchants of my generation, the central event was the ending of the Soviet Union.
-It is beginning to look likely that the theme for the present generation will be the re-birth of nationalism and protectionism – but we might be at the ‘negative-in-the-dark-room’ stage, rather than the final print.
+It is beginning to look likely that the theme for this one will be the re-birth of nationalism and protectionism – but perhaps we at the ‘negative-in-the-dark-room’ stage, rather than the final print.

 The men who came out of the WWII era had vivid experience of societal collapse.
 Haber got to Britain 4 days before the outbreak of war and was sent to a farm in Hertfordshire where he learnt Yiddish, purely because the person he was thrown together with was a Polish Jewish medic who could not speak English.
 He was unable to continue his studies because his money had run out.
 With no control over his destiny, Haber was seconded to making munitions and unable to fight until 1944 when he was sent with the Jewish Brigade to Italy and experienced trench warfare face to face with an SS regiment at the River Senio.
 I am aware that when Haber says he speaks Yiddish he is a living museum not just to a metal trade that has passed, but to a language spoken by a people who no longer exist.
 In the immediate aftermath of war, each weekend for two years, Haber used his Yiddish to communicate with survivors of Belsen whom he assisted to re-assimilate into post war life.